Lenders Mortgage Insurance guide

 Refundability of Lenders Mortgage Insurance

-In some circumstances, LMI may be partially refundable if you repay your loan early.
+In some circumstances, Lenders Mortgage Insurance (LMI) may be partially refundable if you repay your loan early.
 However, this depends on the specific arrangements between your lender and their LMI provider.

 Key points to understand about LMI refunds: